Groupings of elements are data structures that allow combining and organizing related variables into a single variable.

 Person person3;

-This has the advantage that each person’s data is grouped in a “pack”.
-This, besides being more comfortable to use, makes it much harder to accidentally mix up data from one person with another.
+This has the advantage that each person’s data is grouped together in a “pack”.
+This is not only more convenient to use but also makes it much harder to accidentally mix up data from different people.